-The taxpayer can choose between the immediate payment of exit tax or the deferred payment in five equal instalments, in case of reorganisations or a transfer of the seat, the main establishment or the centre of management to another EU or EEA member state with which Belgium has an agreement on mutual recovery assistance.
+The taxpayer can choose between the immediate payment of exit tax or the deferred payment in five equal instalments, in case of reorganisations or a transfer of the seat, the main establishment or the centre of management to another EU or EEA Member State with which Belgium has an agreement on mutual recovery assistance.
 With respect to the EEA, the rules will in first instance only apply to Iceland and Norway.
-The payment deferral is forfeited upon the occurrence of 10 different events, of which the most important are: the alienation of all or a part of the assets involved, the further transfer of seat outside the EU/EEA, the non-respect of the payment date of one of the instalments, and the opening of an insolvency procedure against the (ex-) taxpayer.
+The payment deferral is forfeited upon the occurrence of 10 different events, of which the most important are: the alienation of all or a part of the assets involved; the further transfer of seat outside the European Union or EEA; the non-respect of the payment date of one of the instalments; and the opening of an insolvency procedure against the (ex-) taxpayer.
 Moreover, the tax administration can require a security in case of deferred payment, based on an assessment of the risk of non-recovery.

 Anti-avoidance and other relevant legislation

 Under the domestic anti-avoidance rule (GAAR), a legal act or series of legal acts constituting a single operation cannot be opposed to the Belgian tax administration if the tax authorities prove on the basis of objective circumstances that tax abuse exists.